WorldHealthOrganization/open-source-communication-channel/docs/guidance/getting_started.md

 ## 📄 Open Source Licenses

 Open source licenses are licenses that comply with the open source definition, allowing software to be freely used, modified, and shared.
-Examples of licenses that are commonly used and have been considered at WHO include:
+Examples of licenses that are commonly used and have previously been review and approved at WHO include:

 - [GNU General Public License (GPL) version 3](https://www.gnu.org/licenses/gpl-3.0.html)
 - [MIT License](https://mit-license.org/)